 Each summer, Mount Milligan Mine hosts mine tours for members of our local communities at no cost.
-Participants are able to see the details of the mine's operations and learn about the Company's environmental management, health & safety programs and community partnerships.
-On the tour, community members have an opportunity to speak with mine employees from a number of different departments, and ask any questions they might have about mine activities.
-In 2018, we ran 8 community tours that saw over 140 visitors to the mine site.
+Participants see the multiple aspects of the mine's operations up close and learn about the Company's employment and training initiatives, environmental management, health & safety programs and community partnerships.
+On the tour, community members have an opportunity to speak with mine employees from a number of different departments, and ask questions about the mine and the Company's activities.
+In 2019, we ran 6 community tours that saw over 80 visitors to the mine site.

 In 2015, we entered into a partnership with the local community college to run Community Offices in Fort St. James and Mackenzie.
 At the two college campuses, information on our operations and activities in British Columbia are available, including community programs and current job postings.
-Front desk staff receive training so that they are able to field questions or concerns by phone, email or in-person as well as assist community members with online employment applications.
+Front desk staff receive training so that they can field questions or concerns by phone, email or in-person as well as assist community members with online employment applications.
 Contact information for Centerra Gold's regional Sustainability Department is also available for those who wish to contact the Company directly with a questions or concern.